Samuel-CHLam/wcr_constitution/index.md

 1. Finance
     1. All major items of expenditure must be approved by a General Meeting.
 The Treasurer will decide what constitutes a major expenditure.
-    1. The Vice-President/Treasurer shall produce an annual budget for approval by a General Meeting during Michaelmas Term and approval by the Governing Body of the College.
+    1. The Treasurer shall produce an annual budget for approval by a General Meeting during Michaelmas Term and approval by the Governing Body of the College.
-    1. Following the end of each financial year the Vice-President/Treasurer shall publish a financial report, present it to a General Meeting and make it available to the Governing Body of the College.
+    1. Following the end of each financial year the Treasurer shall publish a financial report, present it to a General Meeting and make it available to the Governing Body of the College.
 The report shall include receipts and expenditures during that year and must contain a list of all external organisations to which the WCR has made donations and details of those donations.
 It shall also include a balance sheet reflecting the position of the WCR accounts at the end of the financial year concerned.
     1. The WCR may include in its budget a sum dedicated to charitable donations, not to exceed £500 per academic year.
 The allocation of such funds shall follow the guidelines set in the WCR Charity policy.
 The WCR Charity policy is included as a schedule to the Constitution and can be amended through a motion passed in any Ordinary General Meeting.

 1. Complaints